-Overall vacancy among the 12 comparables is low at 1.8 percent.
-All of the comparable LIHTC properties are located inside the PMA.
-The vacancy among the LIHTC properties is low at 2.3 percent.
+Overall vacancy in the local market is performing well with a 1.8 percent vacancy rate among all 12 surveyed comparable projects.
+The six LIHTC properties reported a vacancy rate of 2.3 percent.
 Only two of the comprables reported any vacancies.
 Oakmont Place reported one vacant unit while Hallmark at Greenwood reported an elevated vacancy of 6.8 percent.
-The contact at Hallmark at Greenwood reported the vacant units were being processed from the waiting list and that typically the property is fully occupied.
-There is no obvious market disadvantage of this property and we believe its vacancy is coincidental and not a reflection of the market performance.
+The contact at Hallmark at Greenwood reported the vacant units were being processed from the waiting list.
+There is no obvious market disadvantage of this property, and we believe its vacancy is coincidental and not a reflection of the market performance.
 Further five of the six LIHTC properties maintain waiting lists, indicating strong demand for affordable housing in the area.
+Market rate comparables are also performing well, with an overall vacancy rate of 1.6 percent among all of the market rate comparables.